div(card question) I cannot have confidence in the Bible, because it is a book filled with contradictions.

 As a discussion of these passages is begun, let this vital consideration be remembered — if there is any reasonable way of harmonizing these records, no legitimate contradiction can be charged to the accounts!

 How, then, shall these narratives be reconciled?
-Several reasonable possibilities have been posed by scholarly writers.
+Several reasonable possibilities have been offered by scholarly writers.

 If one says, “I have a son,” he does not contradict himself by stating further, “I have a son and a daughter.”
 The latter statement merely supplements the former.
 There is no discrepancy, therefore, with reference to the number of men involved.